DOI10.47051/IEBH3635

 Spanish common name: Anolis andino de Vanzolini.

 Recognition: ♂♂ 21.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=10.4 cm. ♀♀ 23 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=11 cm..
-Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males, expanded digital pads, and granular scales on the dorsum and belly.1 The Vanzolini’s Andean Anole (Anolis vanzolinii) can be distinguished from the other two species of Anolis with which it co-occurs (A. fitchi and A. orcesi) on the basis of its large size, massive head casque with swollen rugose parietal crests, and large round flat dorsal scales interspersed with small granules.2 The dorsal coloration consists of faint dark diagonal bands on various shades of light green to tan, but individuals change their dorsal coloration drastically after being captured, becoming uniformly dark reddish brown.2,3 A dewlap and a spiny dorsal crest is present in both sexes.
-The dewlap is light bluish centrally and orangish yellow peripherally, with a series of white granules arranged in rows.
-In both A. fitchi and A. orcesi, the dorsal scales are small and granular.
+Snout–vent length=11 cm..1,2 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males, expanded digital pads, and granular scales on the dorsum and belly.
+The Vanzolini’s Andean Anole (Anolis vanzolinii) stands out from the other two co-occurring Anolis (A. fitchi and A. orcesi) because of its large size, massive head casque with swollen rugose crests, and large, flat dorsal scales with small granules (small and granular in the other two species).2 The dorsal coloration consists of dark diagonal bands on a yellowish green background (Fig. 1).
+However, individuals can change their dorsal coloration drastically under stress, resulting in a dark reddish-brown appearance.2,3 The dewlap, present in both males and females, exhibits a central light bluish color, transitioning to an orangish-yellow hue at its periphery, with white granules arranged in rows (Fig. 1).

-Natural history: Locally frequentRecorded weekly in densities below five individuals per locality..
-Anolis vanzolinii is a diurnal and semi-arboreal lizard that inhabits high elevation cloud forests, maize plantations, and secondary vegetation along road-cuts.2,3 During warm and sunny days, Vanzolini’s Andean Anoles may be seen basking or moving with a characteristic chameleon-like motion.2,3 Individuals are active between 10:00 am and 2:30 pm and spend most of this time on thin branches, stems, and vines of shrubs and trees, but they also descend to the ground and walk across roads.2,3 At night, they have been found sleeping on twigs and branches 1.7–6 m above the ground.3 The diet of A. vanzolinii consists of beetles, bees, cicadas, and moth larvae.2
+Natural history: Anolis vanzolinii is a locally abundant diurnal and semi-arboreal lizard that inhabits high elevation cloud forests, maize plantations, and secondary vegetation along road-cuts.2,3 During warm and sunny days, Vanzolini’s Andean Anoles may be seen basking or moving with a characteristic chameleon-like motion.2,3 Individuals are active between 10:00 am and 2:30 pm and spend most of this time on thin branches, stems, and vines of shrubs and trees, but they also descend to the ground and walk across roads.2,3 At night, they have been found sleeping on twigs and branches 1.7–6 m above the ground.3 The diet of A. vanzolinii consists of beetles, bees, cicadas, and moth larvae.2

-Conservation: Critically Endangered Considered to be facing imminent risk of extinction..4 Anolis vanzolinii is included in this category because, at the time of the assessment in 2019, the species was believed to be restricted to an area of less than 100 km2 where human activities have destroyed the majority of the natural forest.4 The species was known from less than five populations confined to fragments of hedgerow within a matrix of pastures, and these remnants were declining in extent, quality, and connectivity.4 Today, the species is still under threat from habitat loss, persecution by humans, and traffic mortality,2 but a new unpublished observation of A. vanzolinii in Vereda el Porotal, Putumayo, Colombia,5 suggests that the species is more widely distributed and occurs over areas holding pristine cloud forest vegetation.
+Conservation: Critically Endangered Considered to be facing imminent risk of extinction..4 Anolis vanzolinii is included in this category because, at the time of the assessment in 2019, the species was believed to be restricted to an area of less than 100 km2, where human activities had led to the loss of the majority of the native forest cover.4 At that time, the few known populations were confined to fragments of hedgerow surrounded by pastures, with these remnants diminishing in terms of size, quality, and connectivity.4 Presently, the species is still under threat from habitat loss, persecution by humans, and traffic mortality.2 However, a recent, unpublished observation of A. vanzolinii in Vereda el Porotal, Putumayo, Colombia,5 suggests that the species may have a broader distribution and can be found in areas with pristine cloud forest vegetation.

-Distribution: Anolis vanzolinii is native to the inter-Andean valleys and Amazonian slopes of the Andes of northeastern Ecuador, in Sucumbíos province.
+Distribution: Anolis vanzolinii is native to the inter-Andean valleys and Amazonian slopes of the Andes of northeastern Ecuador (Fig. 2), in Sucumbíos province.
 An unpublished photograph from Vereda el Porotal, Putumayo,5 represents the first record of the species for Colombia.
-Anolis vanzolinii has been recorded at elevations between 2105 and 2687 m (Fig. 2).

 See it in the wild: Vanzolini’s Andean Anoles are most easily observed by scanning secondary vegetation along the road leading from Santa Bárbara to La Bonita, Sucumbíos province, Ecuador.
-Although active during warm, sunny days, individuals can be spotted more easily at night, as they are asleep, roosting on vegetation, and their bright white belly can be made to stand out against the black night by shining a light on them.
+Although active during warm, sunny days, individuals can be spotted more easily at night while they are roosting on twigs in semi-open areas.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).